LizardByte/homebrew-release-action/README.md

       run: |
         # whatever you need to do to generate the formula

-    - name: Publish Homebrew Formula
+    - name: Validate and Publish Homebrew Formula
       uses: LizardByte/homebrew-release-action@master
       with:
         formula_file: "${{ github.workspace }}/build/hello_world.rb"